Nine Performance Variables

 Process Level – goals equal to the policies of the organization, process improvement methods, and reengineering interventions

-Job/Performer Level – Individual goals and objectives, standards, , , and interventions
+Job/Performer Level – Individual goals and objectives, standards, performance management, coaching, and training interventions

 These three levels are intricately depended on each other.
 Any change in strategy will result in change in process, which in turn will change the job responsibilities at the job level.